Identity verification - Companies House requirements

-From 8 April 2025, company directors and people with significant control (PSCs) in the United Kingdom (UK) can opt to verify their identity with Companies House.
-Verification will become mandatory in the second half of the year, marking a significant shift in UK corporate governance.
+From 8 April 2025, company directors and people with significant control (PSCs) in the United Kingdom (UK) have been able to voluntarily verify their identity with Companies House.
+From 18 November 2025, however, such verification will become mandatory, marking a significant shift in UK corporate governance.

 Upcoming changes on identity verification for company directors and PSCs

 Anyone establishing, managing, owning or controlling a company in the UK will soon be required to verify their identity.
-This will be implemented in a phased approach to help companies with the transition.
+This is being implemented in a phased approach to help companies with the transition.
 The following are key dates to take note of:

 Verification involves presenting government-issued documents, such as a biometric passport or UK driving licence, and matching it to the applicant.
 This can be done through:

-This voluntary period is an opportunity for directors and PSCs to get verified early and resolve any issues before verification becomes compulsory.
+This voluntary period is an opportunity for directors and PSCs to get verified early and resolve any issues before verification becomes compulsory on 18 November 2025.
 Those who verify will receive a unique Companies House personal code for future filings.

-In the second half of 2025, the verification of identity will become mandatory for new company directors and PSCs in the UK.
-This means that when a new company is incorporated or a company director or PSC of an existing company is appointed, the identity of the company director or PSC will need to be verified as part of the appointment process.
+As of 18 November 2025, the verification of identity will become mandatory for new company directors and PSCs in the UK.
+This means that when a new company is incorporated or a new company director or PSC (not previously verified) of an existing company is appointed, the identity of the company director or PSC will need to be verified as part of the appointment process.

 Companies House will not complete the incorporation or accept the appointment filing unless the person’s identity has been verified.